OFFICIAL RELEASES AND ANNOUNCEMENTS

 Back to top

-Vaccination remains the single most effective means of preventing influenza, and is recommended for everyone age six months and older.
+According to CDC, U.S. influenza activity is high across most of the country with flu illnesses, hospitalizations, and deaths elevated.
+Flu season will probably continue for several weeks.
+While the influenza vaccine may not work as well as usual against some H3N2 viruses, vaccination can still offer protection for some people, reduce hospitalizations and deaths, and will protect against other influenza viruses.
+Influenza vaccination is recommended for everyone age six months of age and older.
 If you don't provide influenza vaccination in your clinic, please recommend vaccination to your patients and refer them to a clinic or pharmacy that provides vaccines or to the HealthMap Vaccine Finder to locate sites near their workplaces or homes that offer influenza vaccination services.
+Influenza antiviral drugs can treat influenza illness.
+CDC has issued guidance for clinicians on the use of antiviral treatment for the 2014–15 flu season.
+Early antiviral treatment works best.

 Following is a list of resources related to influenza disease and vaccination for healthcare professionals and the public: